EricGrudzien/mock-model-pipeline/ReadMe.md

 * __stop.sh__: A convenience script that stops a locally running container and removes the associate image

+* __mckv folder__: This folder contains the mock code to illustrate a Bring Your Own Code (BYOC) and Bring Your Own Container (BYOC) example.
+This example illustrates a Multi-Container solution.
+The code is a rules engine based on a "Key-Value" JSON.
+A "Value" only JSON could have been created, but an extra property added for completeness

+* __notebooks folder__: Contains 2 notebooks for use in SageMaker.
+One notebook is an example of a single model, deployed to a SageMaker endpoint.
+The second notebook is an example of a SageMaker Inference Pipeline, where multiple BYOC containers are chained together in a serial configuration.

+* __test-envsubt folder__: A directory that illustrates and verifies the envsubst command.
 ### The application run inside the container

 When SageMaker starts a container, it will invoke the container with an argument of either __train__ or __serve__.
 We have set this container up so that the argument in treated as the command that the container executes.
 When training, it will run the __train__ program included and, when serving, it will run the __serve__ program.